Beyond Hallucinations: Enhancing LVLMs through Hallucination-Aware Direct Preference Optimization: Related Work

 \subsection{Hallucination in LVLMs}

-LVLM inherits the hallucination problem from LLM, which is even more severe due to the misalignment between two different modal spaces~(language and image).
-POPE~\cite{DBLP:journals/corr/abs-2305-10355} identified the object existence hallucination issue in LVLM.
-Results demonstrated severe LVLM hallucination, with many LVLMs unable to discern.
-LRV~\cite{DBLP:journals/corr/abs-2306-14565} created a large number of QA pairs with rich annotations and scored LVLM answers using GPT4.
-NOPE~\cite{DBLP:journals/corr/abs-2310-05338} examined 10 advanced LVLMs for their capacity to detect non-existence of objects in visual questions, revealing that all are susceptible to object hallucination.
+The hallucination issue in LVLMs, exacerbated by language and image modal space misalignment, has recently become the focus of numerous studies.
+POPE~\cite{DBLP:journals/corr/abs-2305-10355} identifies the object existence hallucination issue in LVLM, illustrating its severity.
+LRV~\cite{DBLP:journals/corr/abs-2306-14565} creates abundant questions with rich annotations and GPT4-assisted evaluation.
+However, existing benchmarks fail to cover a sufficient range of object categories and types of hallucinations.

-To mitigate hallucination, most methods resorted to improve SFT data quality.
-VIGC~\cite{DBLP:journals/corr/abs-2308-12714} presented a module for Visual Instruction Correction, alleviating long sequence generation hallucination through iterative input updates, ensuring continuous image content focus.
-LRV~\cite{DBLP:journals/corr/abs-2306-14565} constructed a large amount of SFT data to reduce the hallucinations brought about during SFT phase.
-InstructBLIP~\cite{DBLP:journals/corr/abs-2305-06500} ensured the superiority of SFT by utilizing enormous public high-quality datasets.
-In addition, RL~(Reinforcement Learning) methods have also been applied to hallucination mitigation in LVLM.
-LLaVA-RLHF~\cite{DBLP:journals/corr/abs-2309-14525} is the first who apply RLHF to LVLM in order to reduce LVLM hallucinations. \cite{DBLP:journals/corr/abs-2308-06394} applied DPO~(Direct Preference Optimization)~\cite{DBLP:journals/corr/abs-2305-18290}, which skips reward model learning compared to RLHF~\cite{DBLP:conf/nips/ChristianoLBMLA17} for hallucination elimination, only optimizing with dis-preferred data.
-This absence of preferred data complicated ``good`` strategy learning and risked model over-exploitation~\cite{DBLP:conf/nips/ChristianoLBMLA17,DBLP:conf/intellisys/MousaviSH16,berger2014exploration,DBLP:journals/jmlr/OsbandRRW19}.
-Differently, our framework introduces high-quality, human-free, style-consistent positive-negative data into the DPO framework, enhancing data quality and RL strategy over previous methods.
+In terms of mitigating hallucination, most methods have focused on improving the quality of the SFT data.
+VIGC~\cite{DBLP:journals/corr/abs-2308-12714} introduces a module for visual instruction correction to minimize long sequence generation hallucinations.
+LRV~\cite{DBLP:journals/corr/abs-2306-14565} and InstructBLIP~\cite{DBLP:journals/corr/abs-2305-06500} mitigate hallucinations by constructing substantial and diverse SFT data.
+LLaVA-RLHF~\cite{DBLP:journals/corr/abs-2309-14525} is the first to apply RLHF in hallucination mitigation of LVLM.
+Gunjal~\textit{et al.} utilize DPO~(Direct Preference Optimization)~\cite{DBLP:journals/corr/abs-2305-18290} for hallucination reduction, but use only dis-preferred data~\cite{DBLP:journals/corr/abs-2305-18290}.
+However, their approach risked over-exploitation due to lack of preferred data, complicating effective strategy learning~\cite{DBLP:conf/nips/ChristianoLBMLA17,DBLP:conf/intellisys/MousaviSH16,berger2014exploration,DBLP:journals/jmlr/OsbandRRW19}.
+In contrast, our framework integrates high-quality, human-free, style-consistent data into DPO, enhancing data quality and RL strategy beyond previous methods.